georgerichmond/opportune-jobs/docs/local-database-setup.md

 This guide explains how to set up and use PostgreSQL 17 locally for development using Docker Compose.

+The Docker configuration is located in the `packages/database/` directory to keep database-related files organized together.

 ## Prerequisites

 - Docker Desktop installed and running